Optegra launches pioneering cataract treatment for NHS patients

 “On top of this, we have provided treatment for both eyes on the same day.
 While we do this regularly for private patients and so have a wealth of medical evidence showing how effective this is, and how well this is received, the normal pathway for NHS patients is to have one eye treated and then return several weeks later for the second eye.
 The downside of this, particularly for patients with strong prescriptions, is the imbalance between the two eyes in those interim weeks – it can be quite uncomfortable and make people feel unsteady when one eye has perfectly clear vision having been operated on, and the other is still cloudy.
 By treating both eyes on one day – bilateral surgery – the patient leaves with excellent vision in both eyes, which immediately decreases risks of falls etc.

-The patients who participated in this trial at Optegra Eye Hospital Hampshire were delighted with the care they received.
+The patients who participated in this pilot at Optegra Eye Hospital Hampshire were delighted with the care they received.

 Jim Hayles, 70, from Southampton has had cataracts for years but wears glasses with a reading lens in one eye and distance in his other and noticed his vision becoming very blurry.